ajayconnect/HOSPITAL_DATA_ADHOC_ANALYS/README.md

 Security and Access Control
 Reports and Analytics
 Technologies Used :-
-SQL (Structured Query Language)
+SQL (Structured Query Language) ,
-MICROSOFT EXCEL
+Microsoft EXCEL